hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v7.md

 * Named `SyayAwakeMutex` per a global variable.
 * Conditionally, if another instance exists:
   * Try to **find the window** of the existing instance (e.g., via a named **Win32 message** or **mutex+named pipe** handshake) and **restore/activate** it.
-  * Fallback: show a MessageBox in the second instance (“already running”) and exit.
+  * Fallback: show a MessageBox in the second instance ("already running") and exit.

 ### 4.7 Error handling & `Fatal()` policy